Meldy183/FacultyAllocationHelper/README.md

 ## Quality

-The quality characteristics are discussed with the customer
+The quality characteristics are discussed with the customer.

 ### Reliability